Vermont woman reunites with birth family 44 years after going missing

 WATERBURY, Vt.
 (WCAX) - A Vermont woman adopted from South Korea met her birth family for the first time after going missing as a baby 44 years ago.

 Forty-six-year-old Denise McCarty of Springfield took a DNA test while visiting South Korea in 2016.
-She got the testing done through a new program implemented by the Korean government that allows South Korea-born adoptees to submit their DNA in hopes of reconnecting them with their families.
+She got the testing done through a new program implemented by the Korean government that allows South Korean-born adoptees to submit their DNA in hopes of reconnecting them with their families.

 Earlier this month, McCarty got a phone call from South Korea informing her that she got a match.
 On Oct.
 14, she joined her family on a video conference and saw them for the first time.